tusharmishra069/Opensource-For-Clubs/README.md

 ## How to Contribute 🤝

-**Note:** Please make sure to star this repository ⭐ before submitting a pull request.
-PRs will not be merged unless you have starred the repo.
-We appreciate your support!
+**Note:** Please make sure to star this repository ⭐ We appreciate your support!

 ### 1. Fork the Repository 🍴